Review and Compare Wire Dog Crates and Soft Dog Crates.

-Scroll down to 3 different styles of dog crate, or dog cage from Croft
+Scroll down to see 3 different styles of wire dog crate, or dog cage, and the choice of soft crates.

 They are coated in an attractive black and silver hammered finish, and are manufactured from 3mm dia. wire with a 3ins x 1 ins spacing.